-May enroll in dependent care account as newly eligible or, if currently enrolled in a dependent care account, may cancel/change enrollment.
+May enroll in a Dependent Care Reimbursement Account as newly eligible or, if currently enrolled in a Dependent Care Reimbursement Account, may cancel/change enrollment.

-May enroll in reimbursement account(s) as newly eligible or, if currently enrolled, may cancel/change elections.
+May enroll in a reimbursement account(s) as newly eligible or, if currently enrolled, may cancel/change elections.

 If currently enrolled in reimbursement account(s), may cancel/decrease payroll deduction.
-New enrollments not allowed.
+New enrollments are not allowed.

-If currently enrolled in dependent care account, may cancel/decrease payroll deduction.
-New enrollments not allowed.
+If currently enrolled in a Dependent Care Reimbursement Account, may cancel/decrease payroll deduction.
+New enrollments are not allowed.

-If currently enrolled in dependent care account, may cancel/change enrollment.
-New enrollments not allowed.
+If currently enrolled in a Dependent Care Reimbursement Account, may cancel/change enrollment.
+New enrollments are not allowed.

-May enroll in dependent care account as newly eligible or, if currently enrolled, may cancel/change enrollment.
+May enroll in Dependent Care Reimbursement Account as newly eligible or, if currently enrolled, may cancel/change enrollment.

 In addition to the permitting events listed above, here are some other payroll status changes and how they affect your enrollment:

-State Disability Insurance (SDI) for employees in Bargaining Units 1, 3, 4, 11, 14, 15, 17, 20 & 21: If you go on SDI while enrolled in a dependent care reimbursement account, your enrollment will stop while you are on leave.
+State Disability Insurance (SDI) for employees in Bargaining Units 1, 3, 4, 11, 14, 15, 17, 20 and 21: If you go on SDI while enrolled in a Dependent Care Reimbursement Account, your enrollment will stop while you are on leave.
 If you return to pay status in the same plan year, your enrollment will resume.

-Military Leave: If you are called to active military duty for the War on Terrorism, you are eligible to retain your State benefits for up to 730 calendar days provided by GC Section 19775.18.
+Military Leave: If you are called to active military duty for the war on terrorism, you are eligible to retain your state benefits for up to 730 calendar days provided by Government Code section 19775.18.